 The 2020 field season marked the final year of monitoring for the program.
-The Year 10 (2020) report has been drafted but has not been finalized.
-It will be submitted with the 2022 Annual Report.
+The Year ten (2021) report is attached.
+This project is complete.

 5.2 GMSMON-16 Williston Debris Trends

 The objective of this monitoring project is to assess the effectiveness of GMSWORKS-22 (Williston Targeted Debris Management).